xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab02/Lab02-Work-with-Microsoft-Graph-lab-answer-key/05-Exercise-4-Reduce-traffic-with-batched-requests.md

     ![Screenshot of the Graph Explorer](../../Linked_Image_Files/reduce_traffic_with_batched_requests_image_1.png)

-1. Select the **Sign in with Microsoft** button in the leftmost panel and enter the credentials of a Work and School account.
+1. Select the **Sign in to Graph Explorer** button in the leftmost panel and enter the credentials of a Work and School account.

-1. After signing in, select **modify permissions** and verify that the user has the permissions to submit the requests in this exercise.
+1. After signing in, click **select permissions** and verify that the user has the permissions to submit the requests in this exercise.
 You must have at least these minimum permissions:

     - **Mail.Read**